 • Sort each column by clicking on the header.
 Hovering over the bars brings up tool tips that provide more detail about the prediction.

-Trouble Spots or Incident Trend Widget
+Incidents or Customers Out Trend Widget

 Map Window